nilong96/portfolio/final-project-part-one.md

 # The data
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.

 I will be utilizing several data for my final project.
-Two of my data was obtain from the datacommons, and the origins of the data from datacommons comes from census.gov.
+Two of my data was obtain from the datacommons, and the origins of the data in datacommons comes from census.gov.
 Other than data commons and census.gov, I also find several data from Kaggle and Tableau Public Datasources.
-I plan to utilize these data that I gather and provide several perspective of how student loan is connected to university admission and financial aid.
-I will first use a broader spectrum of the data, and funnel it down to specific college, which is Yale University.
+By utilizing these data, I want to provide several perspective of how student loan is connected to university admission and financial aid.
+I will first use a broader spectrum of the data such as the amount of Student Loan and population of undergrad student as an introduction.
+In the middle of the story, I will funnel it down to one specific college, which is Yale University.

 > A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.
-Using a datasource that is already publicly accessible is highly encouraged.
+Using a data source that is already publicly accessible is highly encouraged.
 If you anticipate using a data source other than something that would be publicly available please talk to me first.

 | Name | URL | Description |
 |------|-----|-------------|